 The Polish economy is one of the fastest developing economies in the EU.
-Poland, with 37.7 million residents it is the fifth largest EU country by population as of January 2022.
-With a GDP of EUR 656.9 billion in 2022 (according to Eurostat), it is the sixth largest EU economy and the 22nd largest economy globally (by GDP, according to data from the International Monetary Fund).
-In 2022, the economy rebounded recording a GDP growth of 5.1%, one of the highest in the entire European Union.
-Poland's economic growth is projected to decelerate to 0.4% in 2023 (according to The European Comission).
+Poland, with 37.4 million residents it is the fifth largest EU country by population as of 1 March 2025.
+With a GDP of U.S. dollars 862.9 billion in 2024 (according to the International Monetary Fund), it is the sixth largest EU economy and the 21st largest economy globally (by GDP, according to data from the International Monetary Fund).
+In 2024, GDP growth amounted to 3.0%.
+Poland's economic growth is projected to accelerate to 3.6% in 2025 and 3.1% in 2026 (according to the European Commission).